What's my plan?

 Setting up publishing workflows for staff-created content

 In addition to allowing agents to create content, you can also control how and when the content that they create is published.
-Available in the Agent Workspace, the Knowledge Capture app enables agents to easily access and link to articles in your knowledge base.
-It also allows them to create new articles, which means that agents can create content via the Knowledge Capture and also using the authoring tools in Guide.
-In either case, you can create workflows to control how that agent content is published.
+Available in the Agent Workspace, the Knowledge section of the Context panel enables agents to easily access and link to articles in your knowledge base.
+It also allows them to flag articles for updates and create new articles for content gaps.
+You can create workflows to control how that agent content is published.

 * Available in Zendesk Suite Growth, Professional, Enterprise, and Enterprise Plus plans